SAP/spartacus-docs/_pages/fsa/features/dynamicforms/styling.md

 ---
 title: Dynamicforms Styling
 ---

-Dynamic forms Library uses Bootstrap 4 classes for styling. **Custom** CSS classes can be added in four places while defining JSON form definition through Backoffice.
+Dynamic forms Library is shipped with default Bootstrap 4 CSS classes.
+These classes can be overridden with the custom JSON configuration through the Backoffice.

+***

+**Table of Contents**

+- This will become a table of contents (this text will be scrapped).
+{:toc}

+***

+## Adding Custom CSS Classes

-Custom CSS class can be defined for:
+Dynamicforms library uses Bootstrap 4 classes for styling.
+A custom CSS class can be defined for:

 - [Form tag]({{ site.baseurl }}/json-structure/#formdefinition) - By default empty.
 This class can be used for specific styling of each form.
-It can be added by defining **"cssClass"** property in JSON.
+It can be added by defining **"cssClass"** property in the JSON configuration.

 Example: